 But when looking at Nutramigen vs. Alimentum, there really isn’t a universally best formula and it’s all based on subjective opinion, varying from child to child depending on their symptoms.

 My personal suggestion is to try one out and see if your child takes to it.

 You can go through the first order and if they don’t like it try swapping to the other.
 If either show results I’d say to stick to it.

-Personally I’d say that Enfamil Nutramigen is the better starter due to the LGG probiotic that it contains which promotes better gut health and is going to save you the hassle of swapping products which might just make your baby fussier.
+Personally, I’d say that Enfamil Nutramigen is the better starter due to the LGG probiotic that it contains which promotes better gut health and is going to save you the hassle of swapping products that might just make your baby fussier.